 Organs would not stay in Wales for transplant, so could be given to anyone in the UK who needs them.

 The latest figures show Wales has reached a deceased organ donation rate of 27.7 per million people (pmp), compared to the UK average rate of 16.3 pmp.

-It places Wales above many other European countries, including France (23.8 pmp), Italy (21.6 pmp) and Belgium (20.5pmp), which already has a system of presumed consent, according to figures for 2010.'No evidence'
+It places Wales above many other European countries, including France (23.8 pmp), Italy (21.6 pmp) and Belgium (20.5pmp), which already has a system of presumed consent, according to figures for 2010.

 Despite a record 83 people donating organs in 2010, the Welsh government said a shortage of organs continued to cause deaths and unnecessary suffering.